 The Company's Audit and Non-Audit Service Pre-Approval Policy stipulates that all services provided by the independent accountants are subject to specific pre-approval by the Audit Committee.
-During 2015, the Company was in compliance with this Policy.
+During 2016, the Company was in compliance with this Policy.

-The following table sets forth the aggregate fees billed by Porter Keadle Moore, LLC, for the years ended December 31, 2015 and 2014 for professional services rendered for: Audit Fees, Audit-Related Fees and Tax Fees.
-Audit Fees includes aggregate fees billed for professional services rendered by Porter Keadle Moore, LLC, for the audit of the Company's annual consolidated financial statements for the years ended December 31, 2015 and 2014, including review of the annual report on Form 10-K and reviews of quarterly consolidated financial statements included in periodic reports filed with the SEC during 2015 and 2014, including out of pocket expenses.
-Audit-Related Fees include fees billed for professional services rendered by Porter Keadle Moore, LLC, during the years ended December 31, 2015 and 2014, which relate to the audit of the Company's ESOP and 401(k) plans for the years ended December 31, 2014 and 2013.
-Tax Fees include the aggregate fees billed for tax services rendered by Porter Keadle Moore, LLC, during the years ended December 31, 2015 and 2014.
+The following table sets forth the aggregate fees billed by Porter Keadle Moore, LLC, for the years ended December 31, 2016 and 2015 for professional services rendered for: Audit Fees, Audit-Related Fees and Tax Fees.
+Audit Fees includes aggregate fees billed for professional services rendered by Porter Keadle Moore, LLC, for the audit of the Company's annual consolidated financial statements for the years ended December 31, 2016 and 2015, a review of the annual report on Form 10-K and limited reviews of quarterly condensed consolidated financial statements included in periodic reports filed with the SEC during 2016 and 2015, including out of pocket expenses.
+Audit-Related Fees include fees billed for professional services rendered by Porter Keadle Moore, LLC, during the years ended December 31, 2016 and 2015, which relate to the audit of the Company's employee benefit plans for the years ended December 31, 2015 and 2014.
+Tax Fees include the aggregate fees billed for tax services rendered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years endered by Porter Keadle Moore, LLC, during the years ended December 31, 2016 and 2015.
 These services consisted of tax compliance and tax consultation services.
-There were no other fees paid to Porter Keadle Moore, LLC, during 2015 and 2014.
+There were no other fees paid to Porter Keadle Moore, LLC, during 2016 and 2015.

-Audit Fees Audit-Related Fees Tax Fees Total Fees 2015 \$ 222,307 \$ 20,000 \$ 27,465 \$ 269,772 2014 216,443 20,000 34,482 270,925
+Audit Fees Audit-Related Fees Tax Fees Total Fees 2016 \$ 213,093 \$ 21,000 \$ 28,960 \$ 263,053 2015 222,307 20,000 27,465 269,772